Commercial real estate in France: overview

 If it was in a position to deduct VAT when it acquired the asset, VAT is assessed on the transfer price.

 If the acquisition is subject to VAT, a VAT return must be filed, subject to standard conditions.
-When VAT or VAT adjustments are due, an exemption applies under certain conditions (which are met in practice when the building sold is dedicated to a rental activity subject to VAT).
+When VAT or VAT adjustments are due, an exemption applies under certain conditions (which are met in practice when the sold asset is dedicated to a rental activity subject to VAT).

 Rating the energy and environmental performance of new and existing buildings, particularly in relation to: